Disclosure: some links in this article are affiliate links. If you sign up through one, HeroHunt may earn a commission at no extra cost to you.

 - Recruitment Marketing: Implement targeted recruitment marketing strategies.
 Understand where your ideal candidates spend their time online and offline, and use those channels to promote your job openings.
 Engaging content, virtual career fairs, and interactive job postings can draw in more prospective candidates.
 HubSpot, known for its inbound marketing approach, creates engaging content and uses SEO strategies to attract potential candidates through blogs, social media posts, and interactive webinars.
 Tools like HubSpot's own marketing platform, as well as Indeed and Monster, can help disseminate job postings and attract a wide array of candidates.

 - Candidate Experience: From the first interaction, ensure that candidates have a positive experience.
 Simplify the application process, maintain clear communication, and provide feedback.
 A positive candidate experience can improve your offer acceptance rate and enhance your reputation in the job market.
 SAP uses sophisticated ATS like SuccessFactors to provide timely communications, feedback, and an easy application process, ensuring candidates have a positive impression from the start.
-Platforms like Greenhouse and Lever also offer robust ATS features for improving candidate experience.
+Platforms like Greenhouse and Lever also offer robust ATS features for improving candidate experience, and more affordable options like Manatal bring similar candidate-tracking capabilities within reach for smaller teams.

 - Sourcing: Sourcing is about proactively identifying and engaging potential candidates through various channels and methods.
 It's a crucial step for building a talent pool even before specific positions open up.
 EY (Ernst & Young), for example, uses advanced AI candidate search to identify potential candidates with the right skills and experience.
 Tools like HeroHunt.ai can help companies source candidates by providing AI candidate search capabilities and engagement features.